xmax1/hwat/README.md

 - Tril to drop the lower triangle duh?
     - Need to check the antisymmetry, for sure
 - Max pools ARE ALSO PERMUTATION INVARIANT
+- Keep the atom dimension so perform ops?
+- To test 'only upper triangle' - tril the inputs
+- Test limiting the log_psi esp early in training (regularise)

 # Gist / Notion / Embed / Share